Light-matter correlations in Quantum Floquet engineering of cavity quantum materials: Model

-where the first line can be interpreted as a state-dependent frequency shift and the second as photon-assisted hopping.
-Eq.~\eqref{eq:totalexactH} has the advantage of being a non-perturbative polynomial expansion in photon operators, and we will show that even after truncation, it is still accurate in the case of ultrastrong coupling.\\
+where the first line can be interpreted as a state-dependent cavity frequency shift and the second as photon-assisted hopping.
+Note that Eq.~\eqref{eq:totalexactH} is a non-perturbative polynomial expansion of the Peierls phase in terms of photon operators.

-Eq.~\eqref{eq:totalexactH} is valid for arbitrary 1D lattices coupled to photons.
-However, here we are interested in systems with non-trivial topology, either in the unperturbed fermionic system or in the emergent many-body phase.
-For this reason, we focus on a bipartite lattice or SSH chain~\cite{SSH0,SSH1}.
-This system is characterized by the ratio between the intra- and the inter-dimer hopping amplitudes, $J_{2j-1,2j} = J_{2j,2j-1} \equiv J^{\prime}$ and $J_{2j,2j+1} = J_{2j+1,2j} \equiv J $, respectively (see Methods).
-Notice that the hopping dimerization can be accompanied by a different intra/inter-dimer distance, $r^{\prime}$ and $r$ (the unit cell length is set to $r + r^\prime = 1$), with well-known physical consequences in classical Floquet engineering~\cite{Gomez-Leon2013}.
-This leads to a dimerized interaction strength that depends on either $r$ or $r^{\prime}$: $\eta^{(\prime)} = e A_{0} r^{(\prime)}$.
-In the following, we will present the results of our calculations as a function of $\eta$ ($\eta^\prime$ can be directly obtained from $\eta^\prime = \eta r^\prime/r$). \\

-Having particularized Eq.~\eqref{eq:totalexactH} to the SSH model, we now simplify its form by truncating the number of photons that can be exchanged during transitions.
-We assume that in our case of interest, only processes exchanging at maximum one-photon can happen (i.e., $m=n \pm 1$).
-Notice that this is different from the standard perturbative expansion of the Peierls phase in the coupling strength, as the coefficients $g_{m,n}^{l,j}$ in Eq.~\eqref{eq:totalexactH} are non-linear functions of $\eta^{(\prime)}$.
-In fact, the virtual exchange of an arbitrary number of photons can still happen, as can be seen in, for example, the state-dependent frequency shift in the first line of Eq.~\eqref{eq:totalexactH}.
-This truncation scheme is accurate in the high-frequency regime $\Omega \gg J^{\prime}, J$ discussed in this work, where the hybridization between bands with a different number of photons is small, but also in the presence of resonances involving one-photon exchange (see Methods).\\